rishabhpro987/sql-project/README.md

 ```

-Here’s an updated section for your **Spotify Advanced SQL Project and Query Optimization** README, focusing on the query optimization task you performed.
+Here’s an updated section for your **Spotify Advanced SQL Project** README, focusing on the query optimization task you performed.
 You can include the specific screenshots and graphs as described.

 ---